• Skip to primary navigation

 Ingredients

-• Fresh lime juice – Adds a zesty and bright flavor and it’s acidity balances perfectly with the fats in the oil
+• Fresh lime juice – adds a zesty and bright flavor and it’s acidity balances perfectly with the fats in the oil

 • Pepperoncini – these are optional, but really add a special zing!
 If you choose to eliminate these, consider adding a teaspoon of apple cider or champagne vinegar.
+Omit for AIP.

 Wide mouth jar of creamy dressing sitting in front of a nutribullet blender with some lime halves and cilantro surrounding the jar.